nculwell/MathStudy/Analysis.md

 - Velleman, *How to Prove It* ([2e](https://smile.amazon.com/dp/0521675995/), [1e](https://smile.amazon.com/dp/0521446635/))
 - Solow, *How to Read and Do Proofs: An Introduction to Mathematical Thought Processes* ([6e](https://smile.amazon.com/dp/1118164024/), [5e](https://smile.amazon.com/dp/0470392169/), [4e](https://smile.amazon.com/dp/0471680583/))

-#### Books to hold your hand
+#### Introductory analysis

 These books ease you into real analysis.
-They are designed to address a difficulty in the evolving US math curriculum, namely that because rigorous calculus textbooks (like Spivak and Apostol) are no longer commonly used in lower-level courses, students arrive in real analysis courses without knowing how to read and write proofs or understanding the theoretical foundation of calculus.
+They are designed to address a difficulty in the evolving US math curriculum, namely that because rigorous calculus textbooks (like Spivak and Apostol, or those books titled "Advanced Calculus") are no longer commonly used in lower-level courses, students arrive in real analysis courses without knowing how to read and write proofs or understanding the theoretical foundation of calculus.
 These books help you with understanding how to do proofs, and they feed you the information in a way that's easier to digest.
 They don't cover all the material you need, and thus they aren't sufficient on their own to master the subject, but they can make the other books (which I call "standard" below) more manageable.

 All of these books stop short of Lebesgue integration, so they can't be considered complete introductions to real analysis.